NCAR/WRF_DOCKER/README_tutorial.md

     18648 -rw-r--r-- 1 wrfuser wrf 19095444 Dec  3 20:04 wrfout_d01_2016-03-23_21:00:00
     18648 -rw-r--r-- 1 wrfuser wrf 19095444 Dec  3 20:04 wrfout_d01_2016-03-24_00:00:00
 ```
-   b.
-From outside of the container from from the native host OS (notice the different time zones and different block sizes)
+3. From outside of the container from from the native host OS (notice the different time zones and different block sizes)
 ```
     ls -ls OUTPUT
     total 335664